Chris-Bortel/data-structures-and-algorithms/hashtable/README.md

 - hashes the key
 - retrieves the key-value pair in the hash table
 - if value is not in the table, then return that it does not exist

+### Keys

+- loops through the hash table array and returns an array of keys in the table

+### Values

+Note: We will want to handle whether there are duplicates and how we want to return them

+- loops through the hash table array and returns an array of values in the table

+## TODO:

+- add a contains method